cedowens/MacShell/MacShell-master/README.md

 # MacShell

 MacShell is a macOS post exploitation tool written in python using encrypted sockets.
+I wrote this tool as a way for defenders and offensive security researchers to more easily understand the inner workings of python-based post exploitation tools on macOS.

 This tool consists of two scripts: a server script and a client script.

 More info below: